Housing in the United Kingdom: Purchase price of a dwelling

-The London effect

-There is concern that councils in central London are aggravating the housing crises by pursuing policies of gentrification.

 London is ranked as the top city in the world in terms of the number of ultra high net worth individuals who are resident in a city.
 The consequence of this is seen in the high price for top-end dwellings.
-The most expensive home ever sold in the UK was 2–8a Rutland Gate, Hyde Park, which sold for £280 million in 2015.
-The most expensive street in the UK in 2016 was Kensington Palace Gardens, London, where the average price of a home was approximately £42 million.
+The most expensive home ever sold in the UK was 2–8a Rutland Gate in Knightsbridge, London, which sold for £280 million in 2015.
+The most expensive street in the UK is Kensington Palace Gardens, London, where the average price of a home is approximately £42 million.

 A report for Wandsworth Borough Council found that overseas investors had a positive effect on housing affordability, both in bringing forward new homes in general and allowing the affordable housing part of schemes to be brought forward more quickly.
 They also found that there was very little evidence of housing being left empty.

-See below for further information on claims that London properties are being kept empty by speculators.

-Desirability of rising house prices

 Dwellings represent the largest non-financial asset in the British balance sheet, with a net worth of £5.1 trillion (2014).
-In the national statistics rising house prices are regarded as adding to GDP and thus a cause of economic growth.
+In the national statistics rising house prices are regarded as adding to gross domestic product and thus a cause of economic growth.

-Historically, the assumption in the media and elsewhere was that rising house prices were a good thing.
-There is evidence that the public no longer share this view.